 All licensed REHSs are required to earn continuing education (CE) credits each year and pay an annual renewal fee of $50.
 However, the requirements for newly licensed REHSs vary depending on what time of year you take the exam and earn your license.

 Your license is good for the remaining 6 months of the current year and will expire on December 31 of that year.
 While you are required to pay for your renewal of the following year, you do not need to start earning REHS credits until the next renewal.

-Your license is good for the remaining month of the current year and for the full 12 months of the following full year.
+Your license is good for the full 12 months of the following full year.
 You are required to pay for your first renewal; however, you are NOT required to earn CE credits during the following year.

 Carrying Over Credits

 If you earn more than 15 CE credits in a calendar year, you may carry over up to 5 credits to be applied to the following year’s credit requirement.

 Example: You earn 25 credits in 2022.
 You use 15 for your 2023 license renewal.
 You can carry over 5 and only have to earn 10 in 2023 for your 2024 license renewal.

 The annual license renewal period begins on October 1 and ends on November 30 each year.
 The renewal application should be submitted electronically via the NJLMN.
 Renewal applications may also be submitted between December 1 and December 31 but are considered late and incur a late fee.